-3.5 Property, plant and equipment
+3.4 Property, plant and equipment

-Land and buildings held for use in the production or supply of goods or services or for administrative purposes, are stated in the balance sheet at cost, less any subsequent accumulated depreciation and subsequent accumulated impairment losses.
+Land and buildings held for use in the production or supply of goods or services or for administrative purposes, are stated in the balance sheet at cost, less accumulated depreciation and impairment losses.

-Fixtures and equipment are stated at cost less accumulated depreciation and accumulated impairment losses.
-Such cost includes the cost of replacing component parts of the property, plant and equipment if the recognition criteria are met.
-When significant parts of property, plant and equipment are required to be replaced at intervals, the Group derecognises the replaced part, and recognises the new part with its own associated useful life and depreciation.
+Plant and equipment are stated at cost less accumulated depreciation and impairment losses.
+Cost includes the cost of replacing component parts of the property, plant and equipment if the recognition criteria are met.
+When significant parts of property, plant and equipment are required to be replaced at intervals, the Company derecognises the replaced part, and recognises the new part with its own associated useful life and depreciation.
 Likewise, when a major inspection is performed, its cost is recognised in the carrying amount of the plant and equipment as a replacement if the recognition criteria are satisfied.
 All other repair and maintenance costs are recognised in the profit and loss account as incurred.

-Depreciation is recognised so as to write off the cost or valuation of assets (other than freehold land and properties under construction) less their residual values over their useful lives, using the straight-line method, on the following bases:
+Depreciation is recognised so as to write off the cost or valuation of assets (other than freehold land and assets under construction) less their residual values over their useful lives, using the straight-line method, on the following bases:

-Freehold buildings 25 to 50 years Plant and equipment 2 to 25 years
+Freehold buildings25 to 50 yearsPlant and equipment2 to 25 years